 Why Concept2 Rowing Machine?

-Concept2 rowers are known for their superior quality.
-Concept2 built the first rowing machine on the planet, so no wonder they are the best.
+The short answer is, because of their superior quality.
+The company built the first rowing machine on the planet, so no wonder they are the best.

 Why Does the Concept2 Model E Cost More Than the Model E?